 Whether you're an IT manager or an enterprise user wanting to upgrade your gear, HP has you covered with its EliteBook business laptops.
-But figuring out which one to spend your hard-earned money on is no easy task.
-After all, these machines have a lot in common, including sleek aluminum designs, excellent keyboards and tons of security features, like an optional Sure View display and a sliding webcam cover.
+These machines have sleek aluminum designs, excellent keyboards and tons of security features, like an optional Sure View display and a sliding webcam cover.

 Assigned a report on a deadline?
 Then you'll appreciate the EliteBook 840 G5's outstanding keyboard, which is comfortable to use even during long typing sessions.
 And if you work better with tunes playing in the background, the 840 G5's Bang & Olufsen-tuned speakers pump out sweet audio.

 With up to a Core i7-8650U CPU, 32GB of RAM, a 1TB SSD and an AMD Radeon RX540 (2GB of VRAM) GPU, the Elitebook 840 G5 offers plenty of power to run the most demanding programs.
 Regarding security and durability, the EliteBook 840 G5 is well-armed.
 The optional features you can add to its MIL-SPEC-tested chassis include an IR camera for Windows Hello login, Intel vPro for remote management and a blindingly bright Sure View display, which has a built-in privacy filter that hides your screen from anyone who isn't standing directly in front of it.
 Also available on the 840 G5 are a fingerprint sensor, a sliding webcam cover and useful software like HP Sure Recover, which can re-image your PC even if its hard drive gets wiped.